solleo/myspm/README.md

 </ul>

 Please note that the other functions not noted above are still 'in development'.
 You may not want to use half-made functions and/or to read through the chaotic codes ;)
+TODO: this should work without other things than MATLAB and SPM12.
 </article>
   </div>